 - An annual workshop to introduce the techniques to fabricate, characterise and model magnetism and magnetic materials for researchers entering the area or wishing to update their knowledge

 We also provide financial support to the Theoretical & Experimental Methods in Magnetism Meeting (TEMM), held annually and intended for all researchers of magnetism in condensed matter.

-As part of the Institute of Physics the Magnetism Group has responsibility for the allocation of funding to contribute to the costs of postgraduate students to present their research work at an international conference.
+More widely the Group aims to support other events promoting magnetism research.
+As part of the Institute of Physics the Magnetism Group has responsibility for the allocation of funding to contribute to the costs of postgraduate students to present their research work at international conferences.

 The Magnetism Group also aims to represents the interests of the magnetism research community within the IOP and to contribute to wider representation of the needs of the community.

 The Group welcomes any ideas or suggestions for new ways in which we can provide support.
 These can be communicated by contacting any member of the committee.